 The Neretva runs a course of 140 miles (225 km), 129 miles of which flows through Bosnia and Herzegovina, over a base of limestone and dolomite rock that forms a system of caves and sinkholes.
 This geological feature means that the Neretva is considered a karst river and is the longest of its kind to flow through the eastern part of the Adriatic Basin.
 The river is remarkable for its clean, pure water and its deep greenish-blue color.

 Wildlife Of The Coldest River

-The Upper Neretva and its surrounding area is home to numerous plant and animals species.
+The Upper Neretva and its surrounding area are home to numerous plant and animal species.
 In fact, approximately one-quarter of all European fish species are found in the river.
 Some researchers estimate that just over 10% of these fish are endemic to the region.
-Three examples of endemic fish are marble trout, Neretvan softmouth trout, and toothtrout.
-Each of these species belong to the Salmonidae family and are also classified as endangered.
-Development in and around the river has resulted in significant habitat destruction, which has been identified as the primary reason for endangered conservation status of these species.
+Three examples of endemic fish are marble trout, Neretvan softmouth trout, and tooth trout.
+Each of these species belongs to the Salmonidae family and are also classified as endangered.
+Development in and around the river has resulted in significant habitat destruction, which has been identified as the primary reason for the endangered conservation status of these species.

 The Neretva and its surrounding river basin environment face a number of environmental threats.
 As mentioned, development in the area has caused significant habitat destruction, resulting in the population decline of a number of species.
 Some of the most destructive development projects along this river are hydroelectric dams.
 Four large hydroelectric power plants have been built along the river, which rely on a number of dams to create energy for the surrounding areas.
 Another development project that has had detrimental effects on the Neretva is the Upper Horizons.
 This relatively new project sources groundwater from the watershed basin and redirects it to a hydroelectric plant for power production.